gabriel-dg/account-kit-7702/README.md

 - This demo uses the Sepolia testnet
 - You'll need some Sepolia ETH to pay for gas when sending transactions
 - You can get Sepolia ETH from: [https://sepoliafaucet.com/](https://sepoliafaucet.com/)
-- The private key in `signer.ts` is a test key - NEVER use it with real funds

 ## How EIP-7702 Works